AhmetCetin04/Learn-Git-With-Anki/Class1-GitStatesAndSections.md

-Git exists to archive and organize the various states of a program as it develops.
+Git exists to archive the various states of a program as it develops.
 </br></br></br>
 There are three states files can exist in...
 * Changed (referred to as modified)